aspxedev/aspxedev/README.md

 I'm Antonio, a Software Engineer based in the United States.
 I focused on **backend development and system design**, with some frontend experience when needed.

-At the moment, I'm working on a data ingestion system for a food manufactoring company.
+At the moment, I'm working on a SaaS for freelancers, contractors and startups!

 ## Tech Stack